lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/googlenet.md

                                 tf.keras.layers.Dense(10)])
 ```

-The GoogLeNet model is computationally complex,
-so it is not as easy to modify the number of channels as in VGG.
-To have a reasonable training time on Fashion-MNIST,
-we reduce the input height and width from 224 to 96.
-This simplifies the computation.
-The changes in the shape of the output
-between the various modules are demonstrated below.

 O modelo GoogLeNet é computacionalmente complexo,
 portanto, não é tão fácil modificar o número de canais como no VGG.
 Para ter um tempo de treinamento razoável no Fashion-MNIST,